 The visual collage of exotic features shown on the frontispiece to the score accurately represents Corri’s musical plan for the opera.
 The overture of the opera similarly presents an encyclopedic compilation of melodies, as underscored by its title: ‘A characteristic overture—Comprehending the melodies of the different Nations as introduced in the Opera or the Travellers of Music’s Fascination.’
 Each section of Corri’s overture is designated by a subtitle, identifying the nation to which the music refers, including ‘China,’ ‘Turkish march,’ ‘Spanish fandango,’ ‘Pas Russe,’ ‘German waltz,’ and ‘Italian, Scotch, Irish, and British airs.’
 Corri’s overture resembles more of a scholarly, encyclopedic project, resembling Rousseau’s Dictionnaire de musique (1768) or William Crotch’s Specimens of various styles of music: referred to in a course of lectures, read at Oxford & London (1808) in giving the melodies of different nations.

 In fact, Corri’s quasi-scholarly agenda to trace music’s development from ancient China to modern England may have been motivated by Burney.
 The connection between Burney’s writing and Corri’s opera needs to be first traced back to their initial encounter.
 In 1770, Burney met the Italian composer Corri in Rome.
-Burney was captivated by performances of a talented couple, Corri and his wife Alice Bacchelli, whom Burney described as having ‘a very sweet voice with infinite taste—has a good shake, great flexibility, and is more free from affectation of any sort than ever I saw in an Italian singer.’
+Burney was captivated by performances of a talented couple, ‘ingenious composer’ Corri and his wife Alice Bacchelli, whom Burney noted her ‘brilliancy and variety of stile [sic].’
 This encounter with Burney in Rome led the Corris to move to Edinburgh in 1771 with an invitation from the Musical Society of Edinburgh to conduct concerts at St. Cecilia’s Hall.
 When other business enterprises failed, he moved to London and began a music publishing company around 1790.

-Beyond Burney’s role in Corri’s emigration, what is more fascinating is how Burney’s scholarly interest in China furnished Corri’s operatic project and compositional choices.
-For example, some of the items Burney eagerly waited and received upon the return of the Macartney embassy were Chinese instruments: ‘Another chest of instruments, and a gong were added to the collection by the kindness and liberality of lord Macartney, and from all these materials.’
+More fascinating than Burney’s role in Corri’s emigration, however, are the ways that Burney’s scholarly interest in China furnished Corri’s operatic project and compositional choices.
+For example, some of the items Burney eagerly waited and received upon the return of the Macartney embassy were Chinese instruments: ‘Another chest of instruments, and a gong were added to the collection by the kindness and liberality of lord Macartney.’
 It is well documented that the members of the embassy heard gongs, for example by Sir George Leonard Staunton, who remarked on the power of the instrument in volume and its ability to be heard at distance.

-Corri’s musical evocation of China incorporates the gong.
+Likewise, Corri’s musical evocation of China incorporates the gong.
 Right at the start of the opera’s overture, a gong is featured in the fifth bar.
-And later in Act I, entitled ‘The Emperor of China’s Hall,’ three strikes of the gong begin the third scene, which also features a melody, identified as a ‘Chinese Hymn 2000 years old’ and performed by a Chinese Chorus with all voices in unison, accompanied by wind instruments and gong [Fig. 4].
+And later in Act I, entitled ‘The Emperor of China’s Hall,’ three strikes of the gong begin the third scene, which also features a melody, identified as a ‘Chinese Hymn 2000 years old’ and performed by a Chinese Chorus with all voices in unison, accompanied by wind instruments and gong (Fig. 4).
 In her fascinating study of the gong, Gundula Kreutzer connects the British vogue for travel and seafaring with the preference for and availability of the gong in a theatrical context: ‘Dramaturgically, this step was likely motivated by precisely the voyaging context in which the British had first encountered the gong.’
 And Kreutzer explains the result of this connection within the dramatic context of the opera: